Zabrušany

 Zabrušany (Sobrusan) is a municipality and village in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Zabrušany lies approximately 4 km south-west of Teplice, 19 km west of Ústí nad Labem, and 74 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Štěrbina, Straky, Všechlapy and Želénky are administrative parts of Zabrušany.
+Zabrušany consists of five municipal parts (in brackets population according to the 2021 census):